CodeTiburon/guides/instructions/gc_git.md

 ##Historical branches

-There are two branches to record the history of the project.
+There are several branches to record the history of the project.

 **dev** — development branch, which serves as an integration branch for features

-**production** — stores the official release history.
-All commits to this branch should have a tag with a version number.
+**prod-[VERSION]** — a set of branches which stores the official release history.
+All commits to these branches should have a tag with a version number.
+Due to historical reasons and business needs there are several product versions which are delivered to the clients and very different.
+The dev team should support all product versions which are deployed to production.

+## Versioning
+Starting from Clinton (bumped to version 4.0.0) Semantic Versioning is applied for all future releases.
+The specification could be read here: http://semver.org/.
+In short this means we will only have Major.Minor.Patch versions.
+- MAJOR version when you make incompatible API changes,
+- MINOR version when you add functionality in a backwards-compatible manner, and
+- PATCH version when you make backwards-compatible bug fixes.
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ![Historical branches](img/git-workflow-release-cycle-1historical.png)